aotter/trek-sdk-docs/iOS/AdMob_mediation.md

 ## Demo App:

-If you went to download Demo app, you need to configure GADApplicationIdentifier and Ad Unit in projects.
+If you want to download Demo app, you need to configure GADApplicationIdentifier and Ad Unit in projects.

 Download: [AotterGoogleMediationAd.zip](https://github.com/aotter/AotterTrek-iOS-SDK/releases/download/3.5.3/AotterGoogleMediationAd.zip)